Career and College Promise (CCP)

 All curriculum courses taken by CCP students at community colleges in accordance with in G.S.
 115D-20(4) are tuition-waived except courses offered on a self-supporting basis (This applies to fall, spring and summer semesters).

 All community college courses included on the Comprehensive Articulation Agreement (CAA) will receive weighted credit in accordance with North Carolina Department of Public Instruction (NCDPI) policy GCS-L-004.
 Career Technical Education (CTE) and other courses not included in the CAA are not eligible for weighted credit.

 Yes, principals are permitted to award dual credit based upon course content relative to available high school courses and State Board of Education policy GCS-M-001, which allows students in a College Transfer pathway to receive high school credit toward graduation requirements using community college courses.
-Additionally, some CTE college courses may count towards high school CTE core requirements.
+Additionally, some CTE college courses may count toward high school CTE core requirements.
 Contact the high school counselor or principal for more information.

 CCP students enrolled in community college courses will be held to the same attendance and academic requirements as traditional college students.